ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #### **GetEventSubscriptionElement**

 This method searches sc-event subscription sc-element for which sc-event initiates.
-It will throw `utils::ExceptionInvalidState` if the abstract sc-agent for this agent class does not have primary initiation condition.
+It will throw `utils::ExceptionItemNotFound` if the abstract sc-agent for this agent class does not have primary initiation condition.

 You can redefine this method in your agent class.